-On top of it with more and more people connecting to the internet and asking questions.
+On top of it more and more people connect to the internet and ask questions.
 So quite naturally, there is always room for new keywords.

 To put it simply, low-hanging fruit keywords are super low competition keywords.

-As a result, you are getting more and more traffic, engagement and thus your website authority starts to increase.
+As a result, you are getting more and more traffic, and engagement, and thus your website authority starts to increase.

 Then you can start focusing on more competitive keywords.

 How to find low-hanging fruit keywords?

 This can be also quantified and we are going to use some numbers in the next section.

 So far, just remember that a keyword with less than 100 QSR is a low-competition keyword.

 At the very beginning focus on 30 or even lower QSR.

 - QSR stands for Quoted Search Results and it shows the number of competing websites ranked in Search Engines, using the exact same keyword.